Dmitriy-Frostoff/youtube-dl_utility/readme.md

 - if one want to stop the process - make the terminal active and press `Ctrl + C` (possibly a few times or far less possible - quickly `Ctrl + C` and type `exit` emediately into terminal).

-- after all check the `downloads/combined` folder for video file and check that it's fine (video and audio present) P.S. your file is with correct name as in the video, not the `video_combined.mp4`
+- after all, check the `./downloads` folder for video file and check that it's fine (video and audio present)

 - done!)